Bukayo Saka new contract: Arsenal winger agrees new long-term deal at Emirates Stadium

 - Got Sky?
 Watch Arsenal games LIVE on your phone📱

-- Not got Sky?
+- No Sky?
 Get Sky Sports or stream with no contract on NOW📺

 - Choose the Sky Sports push notifications you want! 🔔